Get Free Program

 5. UNILATERAL POWER

-Having the ability to dynamically push off on one leg or hit a wide stretched forehand with power is what unilateral power is all about.
-Our unilateral power thread focuses on specific exercises and drills that will enable you to become more efficient pushing out in multiple directions (serving, moving laterally, pushing up vertically, forward and backward movement).
+Having the ability to dynamically push off on one leg or hit a wide-stretched forehand with power is what unilateral power is all about.
+Our unilateral power thread focuses on specific exercises and drills that will enable you to become more efficient in pushing out in multiple directions (serving, moving laterally, pushing up vertically, forward and backward movement).

 SINGLE-LEG LATERAL BOUNDS